devnied/Bit-lib4j/README.md

 	int res = bit.getNextInteger(4);      // read the first 4 bits to an integer
 ```

-* Create byte tab with bit
+* Create byte array with bit

 ```java
 	BitUtils bit = new BitUtils(8);